aalbrechtsen/embo2022/specialAssignment.md

   - Press “Run analysis”.

 Note which chromosomes have extreme values.
 A high value of PBS means a long branch length.
-To view a single chromosome – go to PBS region
+To view a single chromosome – go to PBS region tab

 Chose the chromosome with the highest PBS value and set the starting position to -1 to get the whole chromosome

 Zoom in to the peak by changing start and end position.

-  - Locate the most extreme regions of the genome and zoom in
+  - Locate the most extreme regions of the genome and zoom in enought for your to see the genes in the regions
   - Identify the Gene with the highest PBS value.
   - What does the gene do?